-The trajectory of these cars on a map in the chain topology is shown in Figure 3.
-Two curves in the diagram in Figure 4 shows the number of new data items received and stored in each of the two cars during 20 rounds of encounters with this topology.
+The curves in the diagram in Figure 4 show the number of new data items received and stored in each of the two cars during 20 rounds of encounters with the chain topology.
 We remark that the Car A chain curve shows that its device receives approximately 60% of what is received by the device in car B (see Car B chain).
 It is nevertheless logical to expect that the ratio would decrease with time and rounds due to the expected decrease in overlap between messages received by B from C, and messages sent by B when her database increases.
 The usage of queue handled (containing data recently received from other peers) is meant to mitigate this effect.